Before You Go Abroad

 How early can I start applying?
 When is it too late to apply?

-Our applications open three times a year: June 1 for spring programs, December 1 for summer programs and December 15 for fall programs.
+Our applications open three times a year: June 1 for spring programs, December 1 for summer programs, and December 15 for fall programs.
 Please check the Study Abroad Admissions Calendar and individual program pages for more information.
 Most Boston University Study Abroad programs have a rolling admissions policy, which means that applications are reviewed as they are completed, prior to all deadlines.
-To ensure full consideration, students are encouraged to apply as soon as possible as some programs and internship tracks have limited space and may fill up before the deadline.
-Date of application does not guarantee acceptance.
-Students will be emailed an admissions decision within three weeks of a completed application.
+To ensure full consideration, students are encouraged to apply as soon as possible, as some programs and internship tracks have limited space and may fill up before the deadline.
+Note that date of application does not guarantee acceptance, as we assess all aspects of each application.
+Students will generally be emailed an admissions decision within three weeks of a completed application.

 Do students with only certain majors study abroad?

 No. Students from all majors study abroad.
-Some studentsare able to find programs that apply to their degree and others take a semester to broaden their education or take advantage of an internship.
+Some students are able to find programs that apply primarily to their major requirements, and others take a term to broaden their education or take advantage of an internship.
 We recommend discussing with your academic advisor how a study abroad program would fit into your academic plan.

 Where will I live?

-Housing accommodations vary from site to site.
-On some programs students are housed with other students on the program, some live in university housing, some live in city apartments, and some in homestays.
-Learn more about housing accommodations.
+Housing varies from site to site.
+On some programs students are housed with other students on the program, some may live in university housing, some live in city apartments, and some in homestays.
+Learn more about the different housing types.

 May I talk to a student who has participated in a BU Study Abroad program?